Environment heterogeneity creates fast amplifiers of natural selection in graph-structured populations: Discussion

-While environment heterogeneity can foster amplification of selection both under frequent migrations and under rare migrations, the mechanisms differ between these two cases, and the regime of mutant fitness advantage where amplification is observed does too.
-For frequent migrations, we used a branching process analysis, which focuses on the early and highly stochastic dynamics of a mutant lineage, long before it reaches a size comparable to that of a deme.
-We found that in this case, regions with both stronger mutant fitness advantage and larger migration outflow allow the mutant to more successfully avoid extinction.
+While environment heterogeneity can foster amplification of selection under both frequent and rare migrations, the mechanisms differ between these two cases, as does the regime of mutant fitness advantage where amplification is observed.
+For frequent migrations, our branching process analysis focuses on the early and highly stochastic dynamics of a mutant lineage, long before it reaches a size comparable to that of a deme.
+In this regime, regions with both stronger mutant fitness advantage and larger migration outflow allow mutants to more successfully avoid extinction.
 Meanwhile, for rare migrations, fixation must occur within a deme before mutants can spread further.
 If mutant fitness advantage is much larger than $1/K$ in a deme, this deme essentially cannot be re-invaded by wild-type individuals if the mutant type fixes there, since wild-type fixation is extremely unlikely.
-Such demes with sufficient mutant advantage become refugia for mutants, compared to other demes where mutant fitness advantage is smaller and wild-types can take over again, and this enables amplification of selection.
+Such demes with sufficient mutant advantage become refugia for mutants, compared to other demes where mutant fitness advantage is smaller and wild-types can take over again, thereby enabling amplification of selection.
 This effect is associated to the possibility that wild-types take over again in a deme, and thus requires small fitness advantages and finite deme sizes.
 This stands in contrast with the frequent-migration amplification effect.